 Goodwill offers a hand-up, not a hand-out, to individuals with disabilities and vocational disadvantages.
 Your donations help create jobs for thousands of people in need.
 And you can rest assured that the money we raise from retail sales, environmental business services, and financial gifts is put to good use throughout your local community.
-Charity Navigator awarded Goodwill Southern California its highest four-star ranking, for 14 consecutive years, largely due to the fact that we dedicate 92% of our budget to these vital employment services.
+Goodwill Southern California dedicates 95% of our budget to these vital employment services.
 When someone finds a job, they gain more than a paycheck.
 They gain a sense of pride, dignity and financial stability, and become productive, contributing members of the community.
 It’s a long-term and far-reaching solution to many of the problems our country faces today.

 For-profit thrift stores sometimes arrange to use a charity’s name to collect donations in exchange for a flat fee or a percentage of sales.
 This is not often publicized, and that charity often makes less than 5 cents for every dollar spent.